PoolJinez/WORLDCUP-Tournament/README.md

 # FIFA World Cup — Data Scraping & 2026 Prediction

-Este proyecto tiene como objetivo **extraer datos históricos de los Mundiales de Fútbol (FIFA World Cup)** usando Web Scraping desde Wikipedia, construir un **dataset limpio de resultados pasados** y posteriormente utilizar esa información para **predecir posibles resultados del Mundial 2026**.
+This project aims to **extract historical FIFA World Cup data** using Web Scraping from Wikipedia, build a **clean dataset of past match results**, and then use that information to **predict possible outcomes for the 2026 World Cup**.

-Este repositorio incluye:
+This repository includes:
-- Código de scraping (`webscraping_data.ipynb`)
+- Scraping code (`webscraping_data.ipynb`)
-- Código de predicción basado en machine learning (`prediction_2026_worldcup.ipynb`)
+- Machine learning prediction code (`prediction_2026_worldcup.ipynb`)
-- Datasets generados con el scraping (CSV)
+- Datasets generated through scraping (CSV)

 ---

-## 1. Objetivo del Proyecto
+## 1. Project Objective

-1. **Recolectar datos históricos** de todos los mundiales desde 1930 hasta 2018.
+1. **Collect historical data** from all World Cups from 1930 to 2018.
-2. **Limpiar, estructurar y guardar** esos datos en archivos CSV.
+2. **Clean, structure, and store** that data into CSV files.
-3. **Entrenar modelos de machine learning** para analizar patrones de resultados.
+3. **Train machine learning models** to analyze result patterns.
-4. **Predecir los resultados del Mundial 2026** usando características históricas.
+4. **Predict outcomes for the 2026 World Cup** using historical features.

 ---

-## 2. Contenidos del Repositorio
+## 2. Repository Contents

 /
-├── prediction_2026_worldcup.ipynb # Modelo predictivo para el Mundial 2026
+├── prediction_2026_worldcup.ipynb # Predictive model for the 2026 World Cup
-├── clean_csv_files-format_fixtures.ipynb # Limpieza y formateo de archivos csv
+├── clean_csv_files-format_fixtures.ipynb # Cleaning and formatting of CSV files
 ├── data/
 │ ├── clean_fifa_worldcup_historical_data.csv
 │ ├── fifa_worldcup_fixture_2026.csv